Square Terminal Troubleshooting

 They do not support:

-If you are still having trouble, please give our Support Team a call and we can help get you back to business.
+If you’re still having trouble, please contact Square Support and we can help get you back to business.